besure94/dr-sillystringz-factory-solution/README.md

 ### Set Up and Run Project

-1. Clone this repository to your desktop.
+1. From GitHub, select the green button that says `Code`, and clone this repository to your desktop.
 2. Open the terminal and navigate to this project's production directory called `Factory`.
 3. Within the production directory `Factory`, create a new file called `appsettings.json`.
 4. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.
 For the LearnHowToProgram.com lessons, always assume the `uid` is `root` and the `pwd` is `epicodus`.
 You can use the database name below, or name it whatever you like.